 Example: The Los Angeles Police Department investigated our client for sexual battery.
 We conducted an independent investigation and discovered exonerating evidence.
 We presented the evidence to the LAPD and the Los Angeles District Attorney.
 Both the D.A. and the detective in charge rejected the case.

-Prosecutors will often agree to let defendants in sex crime cases plead guilty to a less serious criminal charge.
-These California “plea bargains” let both the prosecution and the defense avoid the uncertainty and expense of trial.
+Prosecutors often agree to let our clients charged with a California sex crime to plead guilty to a less serious criminal charge.
+These “plea bargains” let our clients avoid the uncertainty and expense of trial.

-In many cases, pleading guilty can let the defendant avoid jail time.
-Or it can keep the defendant from having to register as a sex offender for life.
+In many cases, pleading guilty even allows our clients to avoid jail time and/or having to register as a sex offender for life.

 Example: Our client was charged in Orange County Superior Court of lewd conduct with a 13 year-old.
 He faced several years in California state prison as well as lifetime registration as a sex offender.